Beautiful Ingredient

 Red layer

 • Place the strawberries, syrup, and milk in a high-powered blender.
-Slowly turn it to high, then use the tamper to push the strawberries into the blade until small pieces are formed.
+Slowly turn it to high, then, if using frozen berries, use the tamper to push the strawberries into the blade until small pieces are formed.
 Set the mixture aside.

 • Sprinkle ¼ cup granola into each glass, covering the strawberry mixture and chia seeds.